The Jury Process

 To be eligible for Jury, prospective applicants must reside in California and be a current Associate Member.

-The next digital jury deadline is March 3, 2018.
+The digital jury is FULL.
 Prospective members will have their work evaluated from digital images.

 The next in-person jury will be held on Saturday, October 20, 2018, Palo Alto Art Center, Studio A, 5:00 pm - 10:00 pm